-Free Speech For People is a national nonpartisan nonprofit 501(c)(3) organization that has helped develop and advocate for legislation like this around the country.
-Similar legislation was enacted in the City of Seattle, where it has been in effect since January 2020; was passed by the New York State Senate last year, and is expected to pass both chambers this year; and is pending in the U.S. House of Representatives, and in several other state legislatures including California, Hawaii, and Massachusetts.
+Free Speech For People (FSFP) is a national nonpartisan nonprofit 501(c)(3) organization with more than 30,000 supporters in Massachusetts and with offices in Amherst and Newton that works to renew our democracy and to limit the influence of money in our elections.
+FSFP has helped develop and advocate for legislation like this around the country, most recently in Minnesota where this month a similar provision banning corporate political spending by foreign-influenced corporations was signed into law as part of Minnesota's Democracy For the People Act.
+Similar legislation was also enacted in the City of Seattle, where it has been in effect since January 2020; was passed in the New York State Senate last year and is expected to pass both chambers this year; and is pending in the U.S. House of Representatives and in several other state legislatures including California and Hawaii.

-We have developed the model legislation in consultation with the Center for American Progress and with noted legal experts including Prof. Laurence Tribe of Harvard Law School, one of the foremost constitutional law scholars in the country; Prof. John Coates of Harvard Law School, a corporate governance expert and former General Counsel of the U.S. Securities and Exchange Commission; Commissioner Ellen

-Weintraub of the Federal Election Commission, an expert on campaign finance law; Prof. Brian Quinn of Boston College Law School, an expert in corporate law and policy; and Professor Adam Winkler of the University of California Law School, an expert on corporations and the Constitution.
+We have developed the model legislation in consultation with the Center for American Progress and with noted legal experts including Prof. Laurence Tribe of Harvard Law School, one of the foremost constitutional law scholars in the country; Prof. John Coates of Harvard Law School, a corporate governance expert and former General Counsel of the U.S. Securities and Exchange Commission; Commissioner Ellen Weintraub of the Federal Election Commission, an expert on campaign finance law; Prof. Brian Quinn of Boston College Law School, an expert in corporate law and policy; and Professor Adam Winkler of the University of California Law School, an expert on corporations and the Constitution.
 They have each supported similar legislation in other states, and for your convenience I have attached some of their prior testimony submitted to other state legislatures considering similar bills.